temporarychicken/axway_k8s_Axway_APIM_3_node_cluster/README.md

 * Terraform - a shell command line tool, install from here: https://learn.hashicorp.com/terraform/getting-started/install.html
  * A domain name registration within AWS Route 53.
 This can be any domain name of your choosing, the default will be axwaydemo.net which is registered and owned by Axway.
+If you don't have access to axwaydemo.net then you'll need to edit the project files to replace this domain with your own.
  * The git command line tool.
 This can be installed from the relevant repo within your linux distro.

 ## Instructions